foocheung/upsetplotgen/readme.md

 - **ZIP Archive**: Compressed file containing all generated files

 ## Package Structure

-This package is built using the [Golem](https://thinkr-open.github.io/golem/) framework for production-grade Shiny applications.
-The main components include:

 - `run_app()`: Main function to launch the application
 - `make_upset_plot_from_data()`: Core function for generating UpSet plots